Bahaba: Characteristics

 Bahaba is distinguished from other sciaenids by the form of their swim bladder which has unbranched horn-like or tube-like appendages which start at the anterior end of the swim bladder and are directed to the rear.
-The Chinese bahaba is the largest species, having a maximum published total length of 200 cm while that of the chaptis bahaba is 50 cm and the spine bahaba is 40 cm.
+The Chinese bahaba is the largest species, having a maximum published total length of 200 cm while that of the chaptis bahaba is 50 cm.